 Shift dry goods into airtight, stackable containers.
 Packaged food products can be stored more compactly when transferred from their packaging into stacking containers.
 Cut out the necessary information from the package (instructions, nutritional information, etc.) and tape to the outside of the container.

 Using substantial-size drawers is a smart alternative to a full-size pantry when kitchen space is limited.
-These drawers, outfitted with compartments, keep boxes and bags upright and organized.
+These drawers keep boxes and bags upright, organized, and accessible.

-Give order to a collection of small appliances with a system of cubbies.
+Give order to a collection of nesting mixing bowls or small appliances with a system of cubbies.
 Tuck in the necessary attachments and manuals that accompany each appliance so everything is on hand.

 Store spice bottles on their sides with labels visible; lay them in shallow drawers instead of stacking them, says organization consultant Ginny Scott of California Closets in Portland, Oregon.
 The best location for spice storage is below a cooktop or to the side of a range.
 The flavor of spices stored above a cooking surface might be adversely affected by the heat.